Civic Science Privacy Notice

 8. WHEN CIVIC SCIENCE MAY DISCLOSE YOUR INFORMATION

-A. Civic Science may share Your opinion Data and voting history, including any Personal Data You submit with Your opinion Data, to the Civic Science customers that host the corresponding Civic Science poll or Widget.
-For clarity, in addition, Civic Science may share collections of aggregated and anonymized information or insights to sell to our non-affiliated business partners and customers.
+A. Civic Science may share Your opinion data and voting history, including any Personal Data You submit with Your opinion data, to the Civic Science customers that host the corresponding Civic Science poll or Widget.
+Civic Science may share collections of aggregated and anonymized information or insights to sell to our non-affiliated business partners and customers.

 C. Civic Science may share Personal Data that Civic Science collects, as permitted by law, or when required or advised to do so in response to a valid legal requirement to release this information such as a state or federal law, regulation, search warrant, subpoena, or court order; or in special cases, such as in response to a physical threat to You or others, to protect property, or if We determine such disclosure is legally advisable or necessary to defend or assert legal rights or prevent harm, to defend ourselves in litigation.